 But, while GP burnout has been a pressing concern in the NHS for some time, little is being said about the effect that increasing demand and ever-shrinking resources are having on practice managers.

-A survey by Practice Index of GP practice managers paints a bleak picture.
-It suggests that almost all GP practice managers feel “overloaded” and well over a quarter are actively planning to quit.
+A 2017 survey by Practice Index of GP practice managers painted a bleak picture.
+It suggested that almost all GP practice managers feel “overloaded” and well over a quarter are actively planning to quit.

 How overloaded are you as a practice manager?